 Output Cell Values

 Determines what the values in the output raster represent.

 Determines whether to use a shortest path on a spheroid (geodesic) or a flat earth (planar) method.

-It is recommended to use the Geodesic method with data stored in a coordinate system that is not appropriate for distance measurements and any analysis that spans a large geographic area.
+It is recommended that you use the Geodesic method with data stored in a coordinate system that is not appropriate for distance measurements and any analysis that spans a large geographic area.
 For example, Web Mercator or any geographic coordinate system should use the Geodesic method.

 Geoprocessing environment settings for global functions are controlled at the application level.
 Setting processing environments in ArcGIS Pro can be done by clicking the Environments button on the Analysis tab.
 See Analysis environments and Spatial Analyst for additional details on environment settings.

 The following environments are supported by this global function: